yufanghou/yufanghou.github.io/_pages/about.md

 ## News

+- 10/2023 I'm looking for a PhD student on AI-assisted Scientific Evidence Synthesis, co-supervised by me at IBM Research and Prof. Anya Belz from Dublin City University.
+The PhD candidate will be employed by IBM Research Ireland for the duration of the PhD study.
+Apply using [this link](https://krb-sjobs.brassring.com/TGnewUI/Search/home/HomeWithPreLoad?PageType=JobDetails&partnerid=26059&siteid=5016&Areq=664509BR#jobDetails=698045_5016) if you are interested in the position.

 - 10/2023 I gave an invited talk "Building Computational Models to Understand Scholarly Documents for Supporting Scientific Knowledge Discovery and Communication" at the IBM AI Research Masterclass workshop in Trinity College Dublin.

 - 10/2023 Three long papers have been accepted at EMNLP 2023 Main Conference.